Council Tax liability

 If the description fits more than one person, then they each have a joint and several liability.

 Joint and several liability is a legal term and it means that each person is equally, jointly responsible for the whole charge, and we can pursue both parties for any outstanding amount, until it is paid in full.
 Any disputes between joint and several parties needs to be dealt with by the individuals, not the council.

 Please note that for the purposes of item 6 above, an 'owner' in relation to any dwelling is someone who holds a material interest in the whole or any part of the dwelling.
 A material interest is further defined as a freehold interest, or a leasehold interest which was granted for a term of six months or more.

 Joint and several liability also applies to husbands and wives resident in the same dwelling and to unmarried couples living as husband and wife and civil partnerships.
 Some people are excluded from joint liability such as students and the severely mentally impaired.

-In certain circumstances it is the owner of a property who is liable, not the people who live there:
+In certain circumstances it is the owner of a property who is liable, not the people who live there such as:

 - residential care homes, nursing homes and some hostels